edisonpapers/lathrops-notes/1/README.md

 4 <span style="color:red">*X*</span> 6th sense. ==Terpenes periodic.=={description="https://en.wikipedia.org/wiki/Terpene"} <span style="color:red">*[What apparatus for utilizing this?]*</span> **OK**

-5 <span style="color:red">*X*</span> ==Electric Locomotion=={description="Edison had originally experimented with electric railways at his Menlo Park laboratory in the early 1880s.
-Between 1888 and 1891, he experimented with another electric railway system at his West Orange laboratory."} in Cities Licensed wagons.
+5 <span style="color:red">*X*</span> ==Electric Locomotion in Cities=={description="Edison had originally experimented with electric railways at his Menlo Park laboratory in the early 1880s.
+Between 1888 and 1891, he experimented with another electric railway system at his West Orange laboratory."} Licensed wagons.

-==6=={description="Edison drew a circle around the numbers 6, 7, and 8."} Increased speed steamships.
-Electrolysis on surface reduce skin friction.
-Screw propeller done away with, friction to work done being too great.
+==6=={description="Edison drew a circle around the numbers 6, 7, and 8."} Increased speed steamships. ==Electrolysis on surface reduce skin friction.=={description="In a March 1889 caveat Edison proposed “a method of preventing in a great measure friction of the water against the hull of ship & thus Either increases their speed or diminish coal consumption & incidentally prevent fouling by barnacles.”
+In July 1889 he drafted a related patent application that he later abandoned after it was rejected by the Patent Office"} Screw propeller done away with, friction to work done being too great.

 ==7=={description="Edison drew a circle around the numbers 6, 7, and 8."} Direct thrust— Sails done away with wave motion used to condense air— ==**OK**=={description="Edison’s “OK” followed by vertical lines to indicate combination of items 6 and 7."}.